From Shiny Brites to Designer Collaborations, These Are the Best Christmas Ornaments

 How We Chose These Products

-These products were sourced by Domino’s market editor, who looked for quality materials and a range of price points, as well as a mix of heritage brands, small businesses, and industry stalwarts that offer great ornaments year after year.
+When looking to update our list of the best Christmas ornaments for 2022, we prioritized quality materials and a range of price points, as well as a mix of heritage brands, small businesses, and industry stalwarts that offer great collections year after year.
 And because there are so many ways to decorate a tree, we opted for a number of different ornament styles.

 The Highs and Lows of Christmas Ornament Prices

-- Mass-produced ornaments tend to be cheaper than handmade options, and ornaments that come in larger sets often are a bit more affordable than their individual counterparts.
+- Mass-produced ornaments tend to be cheaper than handmade options, and those that come in larger sets are often a bit more affordable than their individual counterparts.

 - Handblown glass and hand-painting means more meticulous work and a higher price tag, and fair-trade ornaments cost more because the artisans making them are paid a living wage.
 High-quality materials like porcelain will also bump up the price.